CALL US

-4-1-9 Scams and Advance Fee Fraud Charges Defense in Kentucky
+4-1-9 Scams And Advance Fee Fraud Defense

 Many people who have email accounts have received a message promising a fabulous sum of money in return for assisting in the transfer of funds out of a country, usually Nigeria.
 Numerous businesses have also received faxes making similar offers.
-These proposals are part of a fraudulent scheme called a “4-1-9 scam”; it is named after the section of the Nigerian criminal code dealing with such fraud.
+These proposals are part of a fraudulent scheme called a “4-1-9 scam”; it is named after the section of the Nigerian criminal code dealing with such fraud

-If you have been charged in a 4-1-9 scam, call William M. Butler Jr. at (502) 237-0871, an attorney experienced in the area of Internet crime, or contact him via email to schedule your initial confidential consultation.
-Defense Attorney William M Butler Jr. has skillfully defended thousands of clients for over 35 years, compiling an impressive record of positive results, and he can defend you too.
+If you have been charged in a 4-1-9 scam, call William M. Butler Jr. at 502-582-2020, an attorney experienced in the area of Internet crime, or contact him via email to schedule your initial confidential consultation.

 The scam begins with an unsolicited message from a sender who claims to have gotten your name by chance or because you were recommended as trustworthy.
 Either way, you are his last opportunity for help, and he is desperate for your assistance.
 He claims to be a family member or close associate of a former government official or important businessperson, perhaps someone who lost his life during political upheaval.